epabst/kotlin-showcase/README.md

 # How to Prepare to Build webclient

 * Before building webclient, first build https://github.com/jean79/yested_fw using "mvn clean install".
-* The webclient_main module requires exporting some Kotlin libraries to Javascript.
+* The webclient module requires exporting some Kotlin libraries to Javascript.
-In IntelliJ, open the settings.gradle file in the top-level directory, with the "separate module per source set" option.
+In IntelliJ, open the settings.gradle file in the top-level directory, without selecting the "separate module per source set" option.
 Note: After this, the module output paths should be something like webclient/build/classes/main and webclient/build/classes/test.
 * To be able to debug Kotlin in the browser, go to "File->Settings->Kotlin Compiler" and check the box "Generate source maps".